-The Greater Boston Food Bank’s Brown Bag program provides supplemental groceries to thousands of seniors every month, ensuring they don’t miss meals and receive the nutritious food they need to stay healthy.
+The Greater Boston Food Bank’s Brown Bag program operates at 15 partner sites and provides free supplemental groceries to more than 8,500 seniors in need each month – seniors like Lynn.
+This vital food ensures they don’t miss meals and receive the nutritious food they need to stay healthy.

 Each month, GBFB delivers a carefully planned selection of nutritious food items to senior and community centers, where staff and volunteers organize and fill grocery bags for distribution.
-A typical grocery bag weighs about 15 pounds and contains roughly $35 worth of food items.
-A typical bag might contain milk, cheese, pasta, rice, ground beef, tuna, green beans, peanut butter, and oatmeal, based on availability.
+A typical grocery bag weighs about 15 pounds and contains roughly $40 worth of food items such as: milk, cheese, ground turkey, yogurt, spinach, carrots, dried fruit, spaghetti, peanut butter and cereal.

 Contact email@example.com or 617-427-5200 to learn more about our Brown Bag program.